ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 **App registration**

-The [backend-app-registration.bicep](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/infra/modules/entra-id/backend-app-registration.bicep) file creates an Entra ID app registration for the Protected Backend API.
+The [backend-app-registration.bicep](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/infra/modules/entra-id/backend-app-registration.bicep) file creates an Entra ID app registration for the protected backend.
 This app registration defines the Application ID URI (used as the OAuth audience) and the available app roles (`Sample.Read`).

 **App registration role assignment**